Moving In: FALL 2025

 At check-in you will receive a set of keys and/or fob that gives you access to your community, building, room and mailbox.
-You are financially responsible for your keys/fobs.
+You are financially responsible for lost or damaged keys/fobs.
 Lost or damaged keys/fobs create a security risk to you and your community and must be reported to your front desk immediately.

 Where to Arrive